megabitsss/Black_Paws/README.md

-this project is based on HeartBeast channel
+this Godot project is based on HeartBeast channel